Berkeley School of Theology logo

 1968

-Merged with California Baptist Theological Seminary and renamed American Baptist Seminary of the West (ABSW).
+BBDS merged with California Baptist Theological Seminary and was renamed the American Baptist Seminary of the West.

 1998